shvenkat/dotfiles/README.md

         git clone https://github.com/shvenkat/dotfiles ~/.dotfiles \
         && cd ~/.dotfiles

-2. Run the installer: `./install`.
+2. Run `make all` to install all apps, fonts and config.

-    The installer uses `fresh` to install dotfiles, `homebrew`/`linuxbrew` to install utilities/apps, and a custom utility to set OS preferences.
-These dependencies are automatically managed.
+    To install only a subset, use `make help` to view the list of available subsets and individual components.
+For instance, `make configs` installs all dotfiles and config files for (GUI) apps; `make apps` and `make fonts` are among the other available subsets.